 - There is also a nasal spray vaccine for people ages 2 to 49

 Your primary care physician’s office, your specialty physician’s office, urgent care, or your local pharmacy.

 Payment: Call before you go to make sure your doctor or pharmacy has the flu shot.
 Take your insurance card.
 Some pharmacies will bill your insurance and you pay nothing.
 Or, the pharmacy may want you to pay up front and ask you to send the receipt to your insurance to be reimbursed.

-If you get a flu vaccination at a pharmacy, public health department, flu clinic or other location, Brown & Toland will reimburse you for the cost of the vaccination.
-Download the reimbursement form or call 800.225.5637 for details.
+If you get a flu vaccination at a pharmacy, public health department, flu clinic or other location, you may be eligible for reimbursement from your health insurance.
+Please check with your health plan directly to understand their benefits regarding vaccination reimbursement.